U.S. News Rankings

-CUNY--College of Staten Island offers a number of student services including women's center, placement service, day care, and health service.
-CUNY--College of Staten Island also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and student patrols.
+CUNY--College of Staten Island offers a number of student services including nonremedial tutoring, women's center, placement service, day care, health service, and health insurance.
+CUNY--College of Staten Island also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
 Alcohol is not permitted for students of legal age at CUNY--College of Staten Island.

 |Students who have cars on campus||N/A|

 |Health insurance offered||Yes|

 At CUNY--College of Staten Island, 64.1 percent of full-time undergraduates receive some kind of need-based financial aid and the average need-based scholarship or grant award is $7,244.

 Paying for college doesn't have to be difficult or devastating.
 Go to the Paying for College knowledge center to get advice on raising cash and reducing costs.

 |Out-of-state tuition and fees||$15,728 (2013-14)|